What IVF costs are covered by private health insurance?

 Our fertility specialists are dedicated to helping you make informed, empowered decisions to minimise your out-of-pocket (after rebates) expenses and make sure you don’t come across any hidden costs when accessing IVF treatment.
 Thankfully, in Australia there is financial support available to families who are trying for a baby of their own.
 In this article, we talk about what role private health insurance can play in covering your IVF costs.

 IVF costs depend on which treatments you need.
 So, for example, it will depend on how many IVF cycles you complete, or if you need intracytoplasmic sperm injection (ICSI) or whether you choose to store eggs or sperm.
 Here’s the important thing to remember—you’re always going to know these costs from the very beginning of your fertility journey.
-Monash IVF’s fees are easy to access from our and our team of dedicated fertility experts are always available to chat with you about your options.
+Monash IVF’s fees are easy to access from our website, and our team of dedicated fertility experts are always available to chat with you about your options.

 This includes all doctor visits, scans, and egg transfers.
 It does not include the cost of day surgery, anaesthetics, and drugs.